 As a theatre artist, it is my job to hold up a mirror to audiences so they can see themselves and the world more clearly and critically.
 Theatre should be a call to action.
 It is the starting point for larger conversations to improve our world.

 It is important to learn as many jobs in the theatre industry as possible in order to fully appreciate everyone with whom you collaborate.
-I believe that collaboration is necessary to produce good art.
+Collaboration is one of the most important things that we do, and I strongly oppose hierarchies (especially in creative spaces).

 I believe in the theatre community as a whole.
 We must lift one another up, celebrate victories, and mourn losses together.